eugeneagyeman/Programming1Labs/README.md

 # Programming 1 Labs
+Please note any future or current CS Undergrads are not permitted to copy, reuse or distribute any of my code as to do so would be a breach of Academic Integrity and a pain in my backside...
+You have been warned.

 Programming 1 Labs Submissions.
 Overall averaged 87% (Prizeworthy)

 Introduction to Object Orientated Programming Concepts in Java.